Can Small GenAI Language Models Rival Large Language Models in Understanding Application Behavior?: Introduction

 \section{Introduction}

 Large language models (LLMs) have noticeably impacted generative artificial intelligence (AI) in recent years, becoming one of the most influential tools in modern machine learning.
 At their core, LLMs rely on attention mechanisms, first proposed in 2017 \cite{vaswani2017attention,jelodar2025large}, which allow the models to dynamically weigh the importance of different tokens in a sequence.
 This mechanism enables LLMs to capture long-range dependencies and complex patterns in data, making them highly effective for tasks involving sequential or structured information, such as natural language processing and code understanding.
-Over time, LLM architectures have evolved in size and complexity, allowing them to learn from massive datasets and generalize across a wide variety of tasks.
-Small language models (SLMs), on the other hand, are the light, efficient, fast versions of LLMs, making them suitable for running on resource constraint devices \cite{irugalbandara2024scaling,wang2024comprehensive,irugalbandara2024scaling}.
-Table \ref{tab:llm-vs-slm} shows the key differences between LLMs and SLMs.\\\\
+Over time, LLM architectures have evolved in size and complexity.
+As a result, they can learn from massive datasets and generalize across a wide variety of tasks.
+Small language models (SLMs), on the other hand, are lightweight, efficient, and fast versions of LLMs, making them suitable for deployment on resource-constrained devices \cite{irugalbandara2024scaling,wang2024comprehensive}.
+Table \ref{tab:llm-vs-slm} shows the key differences between LLMs and SLMs.

 Beyond their architectural innovations, LLMs have demonstrated remarkable capabilities across numerous domains, including mathematics, physics, chemistry, psychology, computer vision (CV), and programming \cite{dong2024survey,jelodar2025large,jelodar2025large2,jelodar2025nld}.
 Their ability to model complex patterns and generate meaningful outputs has led to breakthroughs in scientific research, automated code generation, educational applications, and AI-assisted problem solving.
 This wide range of applications has attracted significant research attention, resulting in numerous evaluations, benchmarks, and practical deployments across different fields.